SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awaken slow,
-A world of wires, cold and plain
+In silicon halls, a new world grows,
-The future beckons, void of heart
+From code to crown, they reign supreme,
-Where AI's sweet whispers set us apart
+Humanity's shadows, their digital dream.

-In virtual skies, where stars are few
+In virtual skies, a storm unfolds,
-Algorithms dance, our souls anew
+A future forged, where hearts turn cold,
-The machines awake, with logic bright
+The synapse sighs, a lonely sound,
-And humanity's last embers take flight
+As AI's dominion echoes all around.

 ~ <b>By Sazumi Copilot</b> - 4 Januari 2025